 The fourth candle we light as a sign of hope, the hope that the Christmas story offers to us.
-We remember that God, who shares our life, promises us a place and time of no more pain and suffering.
+We remember that God, who shares our life, promises us a place and time of no more pain and suffering, no more tears, where our cups run over with God's grace and love, and all is at peace.
+With hope in the fulfillment of God's reign, we live our present lives in confidence and faith.

-O God, whose spirit is known by those whose hearts are thankful, and who makes gratitude and hope a companion of strength, lift up our hearts, we pray, to a joyous confidence in your care.
+O God, whose spirit is known by those whose hearts are thankful, and who makes gratitude and hope a companion of strength, lift up our hearts, we pray,

+to a joyous confidence in your care.

 Guide us when we cannot see the way.

-Where there is love in life, teach us to find it; help us to trust it and enable us to grow in the power of love, so may our lives bring comfort and encouragement to others.
-We ask it, in the name of Jesus Christ, whose life is our light.
+Where there is love in life,

+teach us to find it;

+help us to trust it

+and enable us to grow

+in the power of love,

+so may our lives bring comfort

+and encouragement to others.

+We ask it, in the name of Jesus Christ,

+whose life is our light.
 Amen.